mdn/content/files/en-us/learn/html/multimedia_and_embedding/images_in_html/index.md

 Some search engines have tools to help you find images with permissive licenses.
 For example, when using Google, go to the "Images" tab to search for images, then click "Tools".
 There is a "Usage Rights" dropdown in the resulting toolbar where you can choose to search specifically for images under creative commons licenses.

-Image repository sites, such as [Flickr](https://flickr.com/), [ShutterStock](https://www.shutterstock.com), or [Pixabay](https://pixabay.com/), have search options to allow you to search just for permissively-licensed images.
+Image repository sites, such as [Flickr](https://flickr.com/), [ShutterStock](https://www.shutterstock.com), and [Pixabay](https://pixabay.com/), have search options to allow you to search just for permissively-licensed images.
 Some sites exclusively distribute permissively-licensed images and icons, such as [Picryl](https://picryl.com) and [The Noun Project](https://thenounproject.com/).

 Complying with the license the image has been released under is a matter of finding the license details, reading the license or instruction page provided by the source, and then following those instructions.
 Reputable image repositories make their license conditions clear and easy to find.